eternalstorms/ESSVideoShare-for-OS-X-Lion/README.md

 The framework and code is provided as-is, but if you need help or have suggestions, you can contact me anytime at [opensource@eternalstorms.at](mailto:opensource@eternalstorms.at) or [@eternalstorms on twitter](http://twitter.com/eternalstorms)

 For other Open Source projects of mine, please visit http://www.eternalstorms.at/opensource

+# I want to hear from you
+If you use ESSVideoShare in one of your projects, please [let me know](mailto:opensource@eternalstorms.at)!
+I'd love to hear about your apps!